TimothyEBaldwin/RISC_OS_Linux_Source/RiscOS/Utilities/Autobuild/ABRelease/Resources/Generic/ZeroPain/ReadMe.txt

 machine, and the provided loader in the skeleton !Boot will swallow the error so that it does not affect the startup of your machine.

-Also note that the module contains a built-in kill switch - it will only run on ROMs built in 2015.
-This ensures that, as the RISC OS 5.24 release draws near, we have a period of testing where the module is inactive.
-This will help to make sure that as many bugs as possible are caught prior to the release.
-If necessary, the testing period may be extended and a new version of ZeroPain released to cover it.
+Also note that the module contains a built-in kill switch - it will refuse to run on RISC OS 5.24 or later.
+The module is intended to be a temporary aid to be used while we transition the OS to having zero page relocation enabled by default - it is not intended to be a long-term compatibility solution for running old or unmaintained software.

 Use